hmamaysky/MSFE-Information/README.md

   * this should be done by writing functions and/or classes, not in a giant script
   * if this isn't where your coding skills are, see below for some course suggestions that you should take prior to arriving at CBS
 * Math knowledge commensurate with the notes in the `math/` folder
+  * these are the notes from the 2021 math bootcamp taught by one of our PhD students Naz Koont

 ## Coding classes
 If your coding skills are not in line with the above description, consider taking the following course (which consists of 4 modules) prior to your arrival: https://www.datacamp.com/courses/intro-to-python-for-data-science